NewSigma/Physica/README.md

 2.Tell us new features you want.

-3.Provide a better algorithm with mathematical prove.
+3.Provide a better implementation of algorithm.

 4.Fix bugs, add new features, tests and examples.